 The Treaty of Amity is still used today.
-American companies and individual investors who want to establish business in Thailand can take advantage of the Treaty Amity, a trade agreement between the US and Thailand, which seeks to promote better trade relationship between the countries.
+American companies and individual investors who want to setup a business in Thailand can take advantage of the Treaty Amity, a trade agreement between the US and Thailand, which seeks to promote better trade relationship between the countries.
 There are some restrictions for foreigners who want to set up a company in Thailand, imposed by the Foreign Business Act.
 Nevertheless, American companies are exempt from most of those restrictions under the Treaty of Amity and Economic Relations between the United States of America and the Kingdom of Thailand (1966).

 The Treaty of Amity allows US citizens and businesses to establish a company or branch office in Thailand and own a majority of the shares.
 They are allowed to engage business on the same basis as Thais and they receive national treatment.